Vinny Del Negro: Early life

-Playing career
+College career

 Del Negro played for Jim Valvano at North Carolina State University.
 As a senior, he was selected to the All-Atlantic Coast Conference team after averaging 15.9 points, 3.6 assists and 4.9 rebounds per game.
 In his junior season, Del Negro led the Wolfpack to the 1987 ACC Tournament championship and was named tournament MVP.

+Professional career

 Del Negro was selected by the Sacramento Kings with the 29th pick in the 1988 NBA draft.
 He would play two seasons there before leaving for Italy and Benetton Treviso for another two years (he won the Italian championship in 1992 with over 25 points per game).

 Upon his return to the NBA in 1992, Del Negro joined the San Antonio Spurs where he would play for the next six years.
 During the 1996 NBA Playoffs, Del Negro averaged a career-high 14.3 points a game.
 In early 1999, he played four games in Italy for Teamsystem Bologna, before signing with the Milwaukee Bucks, where he played in the 1998–99 and 1999–2000 seasons.
 Del Negro was traded to the Golden State Warriors in a three-team deal that also involved the Cleveland Cavaliers in June 2000.
 In January 2001 he was traded to the Phoenix Suns, and was traded to the Los Angeles Clippers in a three-team deal with the Orlando Magic in November, although he would never play for them, and subsequently retired.

 Del Negro's career statistics included averaging 9.1 points, 2.3 rebounds, and 3.2 assists per game, while shooting 47.5% from the field and 84.0% from the free-throw line.